-The 20 Most Essential Game of Thrones Episodes
+The 30 Most Essential Game of Thrones Episodes

 Season 6, Episode 10

-Beginning with a (literal) bang, the series' longest — and most-watched — episode to date ushers in a new era for Thrones.
-By killing off 11 series-regular or recurring cast members, "The Winds of Winter" establishes which characters will likely have an impact on the show's final outcome.
-It also sets in motion several long-awaited storylines, including Jon's discovery of his true parentage, Cersei's ascension to the Iron Throne and Daenerys's departure for Westeros.
+Beginning with a (literal) bang, the season 6 finale ushers in a new era for Thrones.
+By killing off 11 series-regular or recurring cast members, “The Winds of Winter” established which characters were likely to have an impact on the show’s final outcome.
+It also set in motion several long-awaited storylines, including Jon’s discovery of his true parentage, Cersei’s ascension to the Iron Throne and Daenerys’ departure for Westeros.

 MORE What Jon Snow’s Parents Tell Us About His Family Tree on Game of Thrones